Aumann-SHAP: The Geometry of Counterfactual Interaction Explanations in Machine Learning: Introduction

-\item We provide an exact grid-state closed form that avoids enumerating $2^{n}$ micro-coalitions and gives polynomial-time computation in grid resolution (for fixed interaction order). \end{enumerate} Section \ref{sec:section2} reviews related work on attribution and counterfactual explanations.
-Section \ref{sec:section3} introduces the local-cube residual interactions and the induced micro-game construction.
-Section \ref{sec:Aumann-SHAP} presents micro-game-Shapley and Aumann-LES attribution methods and their theoretical properties.
-Section \ref{sec:experiments} reports simulations, experiments and robustness analyses on German credit and MNIST data.
-Section \ref{sec:conclusion} concludes.
+Section~\ref{sec:section2} reviews related work on attribution and counterfactual explanations.
+Section~\ref{sec:section3} introduces the local-cube residual interactions and the induced micro-game construction.
+Section~\ref{sec:Aumann-SHAP} presents micro-game-Shapley and Aumann-LES attribution methods and their theoretical properties.
+Section~\ref{sec:experiments} reports simulations and experiments.
+Section~\ref{sec:conclusion} concludes.